AnnabelNkir/Insta_clone/README.md

 + virtualenv venv
 + source venv/bin/activate

-Step 4 : Download the all dependencies in the requirements.txt using pip install -r requirements.txt
+Step 4 : Download the all dependencies in the requirements.txt using pip install -r requirements.txt.

 Step 5 : You can now launch the application locally by running the command python manage.py runserver and copying the link given on the terminal on your browser.